 - Open chest or abdominal surgery requiring an incision made in the chest or abdomen.

-- Endovascular surgery to repair the aorta which is performed without major surgical insicions using thoracic stent-grafts inserted through the femoral artery in the groin.
+- Endovascular surgery to repair the aorta which is performed without major surgical incisions using thoracic stent-grafts inserted through the femoral artery in the groin.

 For patients with type A dissection, surgeons remove as much of the dissected aorta as possible, block the entry of blood into the aortic wall and reconstruct the aorta with a synthetic tube (graft).
 If the aortic valve leaks as a result of the damaged aorta, it may be replaced at the same time.
 The new valve is placed within the graft used to reconstruct the aorta.
 When blood pressure and pain cannot be controlled with medications or in the event that other complications associated with Type B aortic dissection occur, thoracic stents may be placed in the aorta to repair complicated type B aortic dissections.
 Patients who have been treated for aortic dissection will need lifelong treatment for high blood pressure.
 They will also need follow up CT scans every few months to monitor the aorta.